eluckie/the-wandering-eye/README.md

 ## Known Bugs

+* Does not show direction to "choose new color" after adding high score
+* If user navigates away from gameplay when prompted for score (before/after adding) & then navigates back to page, user is prompted to enter name again
 * Text on instructions overflow from modal on mobile
 <!-- try making into components & see if that fixes render issue -->